misoul/learnAngular1Phonecat/README.md

 - npm test: Start the Karma unit test runner.
 - npm run protractor: Run the Protractor end-to-end (E2E) tests.
 - npm run update-webdriver: Install the drivers needed by Protractor.
+- nodemon ./server.js: to use in place of http-server (or 'npm start')

 ## Prerequisites